wazuh/wazuh-documentation/source/upgrade-guide/elasticsearch-kibana-filebeat/upgrading-elastic-stack.rst

 When upgrading a multi-node Wazuh manager cluster, run the upgrade in every node to make all the Wazuh manager nodes join the cluster.
 Start with the master node to reduce server downtime.

-.. note:: In upgrades from Wazuh 4.2.x or lower, the ``ossec`` system user and group are replaced by the ``wazuh`` system user and group.
-Before upgrading, make sure that there are not conflicts with this new user and group.
+.. note:: Upgrading from Wazuh 4.2.x or lower creates the ``wazuh`` operating system user and group to replace ``ossec``.
+To avoid upgrade conflicts, make sure that the ``wazuh`` user and group are not present in your operating system.

 #.
 Upgrade the Wazuh manager to the latest version.